hannahro15/Cattery-project/README.md

 Here is a list of possible features below that could be added in the future to enhance the website.

-* Add a hamburger menu to the Navbar.
+* Add a hamburger menu to the navigation bar.
 * Add a map to the website.
 * Add audio/video clips.
 * Expand on the contact form and content throughout the website.